BBVA/Overlord/overview.draft.md

 We understand a Paramatrized Rule File as a Valid Rule File that contains the maximum avaliable information about the Parameters in order to generate a specific sub-set of functions.

 Be aware that parametrizing a Rule it's a complete kind of interaction with Overlord.
+You can specify a parameter whitout execute it.

 The Rule must remain untouched so parametrizer will allways add context and never change the rule itself.
 In order to ensure Rule's inmutability the Parametrization it's a complete separated solution.

 ## Implementations Problems